 Taking it a step further, it is helpful to think about the entire flow that happens after the initial answer.
 For example, how can you successfully lead a potential customer from search engine results to your website to learn more?
 Is there a way to entice them to visit your location, once they’ve gotten the information they wanted?
 Understanding the entire customer journey stemming from a voice search is the key to marketing success.

 While not a fledgling technology, voice search is still nascent in terms of frequency and application of use.
 By the end of this year, I expect to find us in a much different space.
 As digital assistants, machine learning and voice-assisted technology proliferate and evolve, marketers will need to have strategies in place.
-Starting with voice search today secures your spot for the future.
-Advanced Search Engine Optimization (SEO) Certification Training will have you thinking through the lens of a modern audience by combining voice search and other keyword search trends into your inbound strategy.
-Or, if you’re looking for training that goes beyond SEO, consider one that covers all digital marketing principles, like the Digital Marketing Specialist, which includes SEO, email marketing, content marketing, web analytics and much more.
+If you’re looking for training that goes beyond SEO, consider one that covers all digital marketing principles, like the our world-class Professional Certificate Program in Digital Marketing which includes SEO, email marketing, content marketing, web analytics and much more.